-Small changes to your daily commute such as walking to work, running to work or cycling to work, eventually add up to huge results in terms of your carbon footprint and health.
+Small changes to your daily commute such as walking to work, running to work or cycling to work, eventually add up to huge results in terms of personal health and reducing your carbon footprint.

 Eliminating Unnecessary Car Travel

 I can hear the disgruntled sigh… and I know that jumping in the car and nipping to the shop for bread or milk is all too easy, especially when it’s cold outside and your car has heated seats.
 But, if we were all to replace those unnecessary trips, such as the school run, daily commute, workout at the gym and other localized errands, by walking, running or cycling, we could each reduce our annual carbon footprint by up to 650 kilos*.

 *Based on 30 unnecessary car miles per week.